v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 1. Switch to **LON-DC1** where you should still be logged in as **ADATUM\Administrator** and password **Pa55w.rd**; if not, then do so now.

 2. On LON-DC1, you should still have your Edge browser and the **Microsoft 365 admin center** open from the prior lab.
-If so, proceed to the next step; otherwise, open Microsoft Edge, navigate to **https://portal.office.com/**, log in as **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and **Pa55w.rd**, and then in the **Microsoft Office Home** page, select the **Admin** icon to open the Microsoft 365 admin center.
+If so, proceed to the next step; otherwise, open Microsoft Edge, navigate to **https://portal.office.com/**, log in as **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and **Pa55w.rd**, and then in the **Microsoft Office Home** page, navigate to the **Microsoft 365 admin center**.

 3. To start fresh in this Teams lab exercise, close all SharePoint-related tabs in your Edge browser that were left open from the previous SharePoint lab exercise.
 Only leave the **Microsoft Office Home** tab and the **Microsoft 365 admin center** tab open.